thorgate/django-project-template/README.md

 Then run `python ~/path/to/django-project-template/upgrade-template.py --apply-frontend-codemods`

-This will build custom docker image to apply deprecated changes to frontends.
+This will build custom docker image to update old frontend versions.

 ## Docker images